UN wants $5 bn aid for Afghanistan in 2022

 UN refugees chief Filippo Grandi said the aid package’s goal was to stabilise the situation within Afghanistan, including for internally displaced people, thereby preventing a further flood of migrants fleeing across the country’s borders.

-“If those efforts are not successful, we will have to ask for $10 billion next year, not $5 billion,” he added.
+“If those efforts are not successful, we will have to ask for $10 billion next year, not $5 billion.”

 Download BOL News App for latest news